Bobby Van: Illness and death

-In February 1980, as recalled by his wife in December 1981, Van began having headaches that continued for two weeks.
-On going to the hospital, an angiogram was done and his doctors were not optimistic, finding the pressure in his head was due to a malignant brain tumor.
-Van chose to hide his illness and continued to work as long as possible, including as host of that year's Mrs. America Pageant.
-He later lost control of his left side and was in a wheelchair.
-After a five-and-a-half-month battle with cancer, Van died in Los Angeles on July 31, 1980.
+In February 1980, Van began to experience headaches that continued for two weeks before being diagnosed with a malignant brain tumor.
+Van hid his illness and continued to work, including as host of that year's Mrs. America Pageant.
+He later lost control of his left side and was confined to a wheelchair.
+Van died in Los Angeles on July 31, 1980.
 He is interred at Mount Sinai Memorial Park Cemetery, a Jewish cemetery in Los Angeles.
 In a December 1981 interview, Joyce said, "Bobby and I would have been married forever.
 There was no question about it".

-The Vans' daughter Taylor attended Harvard-Westlake School in Los Angeles, where she met future husband Evan Meyer; they were married in October 2003, at which time she was employed as a television executive assistant for Paramount Pictures.